kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Reworked Daycare
 The daycare lets you select moves to forget (if any) upon retreiving your pokemon.
 Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves.
 The daycare experience gain has been recalibrated.
 It no longer gives 1 exp per step.
 Instead, it falsifies the act of farming wild encounters against a pokemon with a base exp value of 56.
 The falsified encounter starts at level 5, and it increases 5 more levels per badge obtained.
 With 8 badges, using the daycare is essentially a faster way of farming level 45 basic pokemon.
 The downside of not gaining statexp in the daycare still remains as a tradeoff.
 Consider using the daycare as a way to outsource some grinding while you go focus on other things.
 And yes, pokemon with HM moves are now allowed in the daycare.
+The daycare now has a PC for the player's convenience.

 #### The Shimmer
 - This is a cheat feature for those who want more viability when using certain low-regarded pokemon.